Hungry Ghost Month in Malaysia

 The ghost month is observed with prayers and offerings to the afterlife or spirits every year.
 This is when the gates of hell are opened, allowing the ancestral spirits and the lonely spirits to wander and roam the land of the living.

-During this period, you will see roadside offerings of food, sweets, candles and joss sticks to the wandering spirits.
-Homes will perform cleansing in their own ways by burning Kemenyan and by using other herbs as well.
+During this period, roadside offerings of food, sweets, candles, and joss sticks to the wandering spirits are common.
+Homes also perform cleansing in their own ways by burning Kemenyan and using other herbs.

-The more modern Chinese will perform a home or space cleansing by using Palo Santo, White Sage or even Frankincense Resin as these are equally effective and give out a slightly higher vibration.
-The urban market also prefers these as they smell much better and is way more soothing to the surroundings.
+The more modern Chinese will perform a home or space cleansing by using Palo Santo, White Sage, or even Frankincense Resin, as these are equally effective and give out a slightly higher vibration.
+The urban market also prefers these as they smell much better and are way more soothing to the surroundings.

 Oferings for Hungry Ghost Month